kouroshtkk/fortunes/README.md

 # UDP Fortune Server

 A lightweight, C-based UDP server that delivers random fortunes or quotes to connected clients.
-The server listens for incoming packets and replies with a text message selected from the included `fortunes` directory.
+The server listens for incoming packets and replies with a text message selected from the included `fortunes` directory. ( you could add your own fortune files! )

 ## Features